Diamante-Smith/osticket-prereqs/README.md

 <h3>🎉 Congratulations!! &#127881; You just created your first customer support ticket and provided real assistance!</h3>

 You’ve officially taken your first big step into the world of IT support by opening, managing, and responding to customer tickets.
-From understanding the issue to providing updates and resolving the problem, you’ve practiced the exact workflow real help desk teams use every day.
+From understanding the issue to providing updates and resolving the problem, you’ve practiced the exact workflow real help desk teams use every day

 Keep building on this skill — every ticket you handle sharpens your problem-solving, communication, and technical abilities. 🚀

 <br>